 The next step involves locating noun and verb phrases in the sentence.
 In many cases, these involve single words, but can also involve multiple words (e.g. "President Bill Clinton").
-Some disambiguation of words that can be either nouns or verbs-for example "force", "attack", "arms" and "strike"-is done by looking for determiners ("the", "a" and "an") prior to the word; pronoun references are determined using a simple set of rules.
+Some disambiguation of words that can be either nouns or verbs-for example "force", "attack", "arms" and "strike"-is done by looking for determiners ("the", "a" and "an") prior to the word and capitalization of words in mid-sentence.
+Pronoun references are determined using a simple set of rules; this is described below.
 Compound noun phrases, compound clauses and subordinate phrases delimited by commas are tagged; if a noun phrase does not occur at the beginning of a clause, it is copied from the beginning of the previous clause.
 Finally, a "complexity filter" is applied, and sentences that appear too complex for TABARI to code are written to a separate file rather than coded.
 At the end of this stage, the program generates a marked-up version of its parsing in an XML-like notation.